Max Kepler Player Props: Twins vs. Rays

-On Tuesday, Max Kepler (.139 on-base percentage in past 10 games, 125 points below season-long percentage) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 6:40 PM ET.
+The Minnesota Twins, including Max Kepler (.091 slugging percentage in past 10 games, including zero home run), take on starting pitcher Shawn Armstrong and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+He had a hitless showing in his previous game (0-for-2) against the Rays.

 Max Kepler Game Info & Props vs. the Rays